The Effectiveness of Custom-made Orthotics in a Standing Work Environment

 Jeffrey D. Olsent, DC, Samuel A. Rowan, DC, William M. Austin, DC, CCSP, CCRD, Dennis L. Nosco, PhD.

-Overall satisfaction with orthotics was 0.579±0.300 (out of 1.00).
-Comparison of efficacy-indicating values was done with gender, foot pain sometime in the last year, stratified days wearing the orthotics (>16, 16-20, >20 days) and stratified age (under 30, under 40, under 50, over 50 years old).
-Those analyses showed that, after wearing the orthotics for greater than 10 days: all sub-groups showed improvement in all categories after orthotics use.
-Significant inter-group differences included: more after-work comfort for females, less before-work pain in workers over 30 years old, most improvement noted in first 15 days of wear and more positive responses from workers with recent foot pain history.
+Complete data sets were obtained for 66 workers.
+After wearing the Stabilizers for greater than 10 days, all sub-groups showed improvement in all categories after Stabilizer use.
+Significant inter-group differences included: more after-work comfort for females, less before-work pain in workers over 30 years old, most improvement noted in first 15 days of wear, and more positive responses from workers with recent foot pain history.

-This worker self-report study shows that custom-made, flexible orthotics provided increased comfort to workers whose main job responsibilities are accomplished while standing on concrete floors.
-Future short-term studies using better time- point standardization and, long-term studies measuring other, quantitative variables might give better indication of benefits gained from wearing custom-made, flexible orthotics in this work setting.
+This worker self-report study shows that Foot Levelers’ custom-made, flexible Spinal Pelvic Stabilizers provided increased comfort to workers whose main job responsibilities are accomplished while standing on hard concrete floors.